French minister visits U.S. Internet firms about militants' messaging

 Earlier, in a speech to an international summit meeting on "countering violent extremism" hosted by the administration of President Barack Obama, Cazeneuve said that in recent years, the "profile of terrorists and potential terrorists has changed."

-He said many had "become radicalised over the Internet," and others shifted from "crime to terrorism after serving time in prison or after contact with hardline Islamists."
+He said many had "become radicalized over the Internet," and others shifted from "crime to terrorism after serving time in prison or after contact with hardline Islamists."

 He said that even though France last April introduced new "preventive actions" to curb travel by would-be foreign fighters to conflict areas, French authorities now believe "more than 400" French citizens are now in Iraq and Syria.
 He said about 1,400 French citizens are involved "in one way or another" with networks of foreign fighters.